 These aren’t your ordinary chocolate bars.
 Upping the ante in flavour, presentation and technique, artisanal chocolates by local makers are truly the best in Singapore.
 From small-batch cacao creations to a rhapsody of flavours, no two chocolate bars and bonbons are the same.
 So put aside your pies, donuts and croissants for a sec and indulge in these confectionery treats!

 Best artisanal chocolates in Singapore

 Janice Wong is no stranger to the culinary world.
 The award-winning chef pushes boundaries in the confectionery scene with bold flavours and innovative cooking techniques.
 The result?
 Tasty works of art.
 Don’t be fooled by the fun, vibrant designs.
 Bonbon creations like chilli padi, kaffir lime caramel, BBQ bak kwa praline and jasmine milk tea will definitely challenge everything you know about chocolate.
 But wait, there’s more!
-Edible crayons and paint jars are sure to be a hit with the kids.
+Edible crayons used to draw on rice paper are sure to be a hit with the kids.
 We’ve seen and tried ‘em ourselves.
 Let’s just say, our minds were blown.

 Janice Wong, multiple locations including Paragon and Raffles City; also available online

 This one’s for serious chocolate lovers.
 A trip to a popular bean-to-bar confectionery store in Japan is what inspired founders Ronald Ng and Hideki Sakanishi to create their own brand of chocolates.
 And the rest, as they say, is history.
 Today, Lemuel Chocolate is one of the finest chocolatiers in Singapore, thanks to its attention to quality, flavour and use of sustainable cocoa beans from around the world.
 Every single-origin chocolate bar and bonbon set is packaged beautifully so there’s no need to worry about wrapping your gift.

 Lemuel Chocolate, available online